280chardevops/kubenetes-workloads/README.md

 ### Lets start ??

 - Some of this may be overwhelming.
 Just try to understand the flow of everything
 - This could be repetitive for some of us but its always good to brush up with the basics
+- We will be focusing on the `why` of each workload
 - Starting with a birds eye view of the k8s cluster components
 - And before that lets go through server world

 ---